Icariin

 Icariin is a chemical compound classified as a prenylated flavonol glycoside, a type of flavonoid.
 It is the 8-prenyl derivative of kaempferol 3,7-O-diglucoside.
 The compound has been isolated from several species of plant belonging to the genus Epimedium which are commonly known as horny goat weed, Yin Yang Huo, and Herba epimedii.
-Extracts from these plants are reputed to produce aphrodisiac effects, and are used in traditional Chinese medicine to enhance erectile function.
-However, clinical trial data are lacking to support these claims.
+Extracts from these plants produce aphrodisiac effects, and are used in traditional Chinese medicine to enhance erectile function.